Setting Up Webhooks

 and an event

-You'll send this data in an HTTP POST request to /v1/environments/webhooks
+that will trigger the webhook.
+You'll send this data useing the POST method to /v1/environments/webhooks

+.
 You may only configure one URL per event.

 The payload for each type of webhook event will have a unique resource_type